Farewell, Nathanial Hornblower

-The world got very sad news that Nathaniel Hornblower lost his battle with cancer.
+The world got very sad news that Nathanial Hornblower lost his battle with cancer.
 Better known as MCA of the Beastie Boys, his real name was Adam Yauch.

 No doubt, he was a musical trailblazer, but he was a pioneer in more ways than you probably knew.